Homicide investigation under way after 92-year-old woman found dead in Queens street

-Fuertes, known around the neighborhood as the "local cat lady," was discovered with bruises and fractures.
+Fuertes, known around the neighborhood as the "local cat lady," may have been strangled, police said.

+She was beloved in the neighborhood and would come out late at night to feed the stray animals.

+Neighbors said she was an amazing lady who took care of the entire neighborhood -- not just the dogs and cats.

 After reviewing surveillance video, detectives say Fuertes bumped into an unknown man before falling to the ground.